benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 interface").
 This effectively <a href="https://en.wikipedia.org/wiki/Object_type_(object-oriented_programming)#Boxing">boxes</a>
-every value inserted into the collection, and requires run-time type assertions, so it is neither particularly efficient nor type safe.
+every value inserted into the collection, and requires run-time type assertions, so it is neither particularly efficient nor type-safe.
 However, it works and is pragmatic; even some standard library types like <tt><a href="https://golang.org/pkg/sync/#Map">sync.Map</a></tt> use this approach.</p>